Sanglorian/orcus/Orcus Rulebook - current.md

 ## Languages

-Your race indicates the languages your character can speak by default.
+Your ancestry indicates the languages your character can speak by default.
 Note these languages on your character sheet.

 Choose your languages from the Standard Languages table.
 If you learn a language at a level later than 1, you can also select from the Exotic Languages table or a secret language, such as thieves' cant or the tongue of druids.